 Net profit: the only number that pays you

 Net profit is what's left for you and for growing the business.
 It's the number that decides whether you can take a paycheck, weather a slow month, or hire help.
 You can have healthy gross profit on every job and still end the year with nothing if your overhead quietly ate all of it.
-That's why net is the only number that pays you — and the one most owners never actually look at.
+That's why net is the only number that pays you, and it's the one most owners never actually look at.

 The same money, walked down from the top line to what you keep.